 - The rider should understand the terrain and riding style.
 This will ensure he gets the right helmet.
 Different terrains call for different helmets.

 - One should avoid buying a second hand helmet because it is hard to know why the owner is disposing it – it could be having fractures in the liner or any other invisible damage.

 - Safety is paramount in riding; one should always endeavor to have the helmet that will promise maximum safety.

 There are many features that are inherent in the numerous helmets available in the market.

-Outlined below are some of the features that one should to look into while selecting the best mountain bike helmet.
+Outlined below are some of the features that one should to look into while selecting the best full face mountain bike helmet.

 Every rider requires a helmet that will give maximum comfort while at the same time assuring him safety and allowing excellent visibility.
 A helmet with minimum distraction will maximize concentration on one’s line.
 One needs to confirm that the helmet has the appropriate, dense and durable interior padding.
 The most recommended material for interior padding is velvet since it is exceptionally comfortable and prevents pressure points between the head and the polystyrene of the helmet.